 This potent cosmetic procedure is also becoming increasingly popular as a preventative measure against the development of fine lines and wrinkles.
 A few years ago, the most popular age to begin neurotoxins was the mid-to-late 40s.
 Today, they are a popular addition to the skincare regimens of patients in their 20s who want to prevent wrinkles from ever forming.

-When and where to begin is a discussion to have with an experienced and trusted dermatologist or plastic surgeon, who can accurately assess your skin and describe the results that can be achieved with neurotoxin injections.
+When and where to begin is a discussion to have with an experienced and trusted medical professional, such as a trusted cosmetic dermatologist or cosmetic doctor, who can accurately assess your skin and describe the results that can be achieved with neurotoxin injections.